HeinzBenjamin/FlexCLI/README.md

 <i><b>Option 1: Only use FlexHopper</b></i>
 1. Make sure your machine fulfills the hardware requirements (see below).
 2. Make sure you have Rhino 5 64bit or Rhino 6 64bit along with the latest version of Grasshopper installed.
-2. Download whole package:<br>
+3. Download whole package:<br>
 Option A:
 - on the upper right of this website click "Clone or Download" > "Download ZIP"; <br>
 - extract all files from the /bin folder into your local Grasshopper/Library folder (usually in 'C:\Users\<your-user-name>\AppData\Roaming\Grasshopper\Libraries\').
-You can make a subfolder in there if you want, but make sure that all files sit in the same directory.
+You can make a subfolder in there if you want, but make sure that all files sit in the same directory.<br>
 Option B:
 - Go to www.food4rhino.com/app/flexhopper > Download and install from there
 4. If necessary, unlock all files (Right click -> Properties -> Tick Unlock)
 5. Start up Rhino and start using FlexHopper<br>
 6. Check out the exmaple files in Example files/Flexhopper